pandeydeep9/EvidentialResearch2023/ReadMe.txt

-For all remaining MNIST experiments and results, consider the folder MainMnistExperiment Run bash submit_baseline.sh to obtain Cross-Entropy based standard classifier model's results Run bash submit_job.sh to obtain all Evidential model results
+For all remaining MNIST experiments and results, consider the folder MainMnistExperiment Run bash submit_baseline.sh to obtain Cross-Entropy based standard classifier model's results Run bash submit_job.sh to obtain all Evidential model results (All hyperparameters and settings)